 Jefferson City Police Respond to Armed Robbery

-JEFFERSON CITY - Jefferson City Police responded to the scene of an armed robbery in a residential area Tuesday afternoon.
+JEFFERSON CITY — Jefferson City Police Officers responded to an armed robbery Wednesday on Olive Street around 2:30 p.m.

-Police said officers arrived at the scene in the 2500 block of Scenic Drive around 5:30 p.m.
-Upon arrival, the department said officers learned a man had robbed his neighbor.
+A 68-year-old Jefferson City resident told an officer that two young adult males entered his home and robbed him at gunpoint.
+When the males left they took a weapon, the victim's money and left the area in the victim's car, according to a press release from the Jefferson City Police Department.

-Officers said the suspect used a pistol and stole cash from the neighbor.
-Police set up a perimeter around the house but were not able to locate the suspect.
+The release stated that the vehicle was located by officers, still running and unoccupied on Wall Way several minutes later.

 More News